aaron-prindle/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 ##### Mitigation: Roll Back All Migrated Fields

 In the case that the workstream loses steam over time and the migration project is abandoned, users can still roll back to the previous hand-written validation by disabling the `DeclarativeValidation` feature gate.

+#### Risk: Committing to DV Makes Future Reversals More Costly

+By allowing new APIs to be developed with "DV-Only" rules (i.e., no handwritten fallback), we are establishing DV as a permanent component for those APIs.
+If a future decision were made to back out of the Declarative Validation initiative entirely, it would become significantly more work.
+We would need to perform a reverse migration to generate handwritten validation code from the DV tags for these new APIs before removing the DV tooling.

+##### Mitigation: Incremental Adoption and Calculated Risk

+This is a calculated risk that reflects growing confidence in the Declarative Validation project.
+The "DV-Only" approach is limited to *net-new* APIs and validations, which provides a clear and contained path for adoption.
+It does not affect the rollback strategy for existing types that are being migrated.
+This incremental step allows us to prove the value of DV for new development while the broader migration of legacy code continues under the safety of the existing feature gate mechanism.

+#### Risk: Altered Feature Gate Semantics for Mixed Validation Types

+Introducing "DV-Only" rules changes the fundamental behavior of the `DeclarativeValidation` feature gate for any API type that adopts them.
+Previously, setting `DeclarativeValidation=false` acted as a complete off-switch, preventing the execution of any generated declarative validation code.

+For new API types that mix "DV-Only" and migrated validations, this is no longer the case.
+The declarative validation code path for these types will **always run**, regardless of the feature gate's setting, to ensure the permanent "DV-Only" rules are enforced.
+The `DeclarativeValidation` gate's role is reduced to only controlling whether the system performs a comparison against handwritten rules for the *migrated* portion of the validation.
+This creates a dual-behavior system for the feature gates, which could be confusing for operators and violates the expectation that a feature gate can fully disable a feature's code path.

+##### Mitigation: Clear Separation of Use Cases and Communication

+This is a calculated trade-off to enable progress and native adoption of Declarative Validation for new APIs.
+The mitigation strategy relies on clear distinctions and communication:

+*   **Explicit Tracks for Adoption:** The migration plan is now explicitly split into two tracks: "Migration" and "Native Adoption (DV-Only)".
+The original, safer feature gate behavior is preserved for all types in the "Migration" track.
+*   **Containment:** The new, altered gate behavior is strictly limited to the small, well-defined set of new APIs that opt into the "Native Adoption" track.
+It does not affect the rollback strategy or safety guarantees for the vast majority of existing Kubernetes APIs being migrated.
+*   **Documentation and Communication:** The KEP, release notes, and future documentation will clearly describe this dual-mode behavior, explaining when and why the declarative validation code always runs for certain types.
+This ensures cluster administrators understand the scope and impact of the feature gates.

+#### Risk: Panics in Mixed Validation Scenarios Cause Validation to "Fail-Closed"

+For API types that mix "DV-Only" rules with migrated DV rules, the behavior in the event of a panic changes significantly.
+In the existing migration-only case (e.g., ReplicationController), if a panic occurs in the declarative validation code while `DeclarativeValidationTakeover` is `false`, the panic is recovered and ignored.
+The system "fails open" by falling back to the trusted handwritten validation result.

+However, in a mixed validation scenario, the system cannot distinguish whether a panic originated from a permanent "DV-Only" rule or a feature-gated migrated rule.
+To ensure new APIs are not left with unenforceable validation, any panic in the declarative validation path will cause the entire validation to fail, returning an error to the user.
+This "fail-closed" behavior is safer for new APIs but means a bug in a *migrated* rule—which would have previously been safely ignored—could now block the creation or update of new API types that are adopting DV natively.

+##### Mitigation: Limited Scope and Comprehensive Testing

+The mitigation strategy for this is multi-faceted, focusing on containing the scope of the change and implementing robust testing to prevent panics in the first place:

+*   **Limited Initial Scope:** The "DV-Only" approach will be introduced for a small number of new API types.
+This ensures that any potential risks are contained and do not affect the stability of existing core APIs.
+*   **Comprehensive Unit and Fuzz Testing:** The generated validation logic for these new types will undergo thorough unit and fuzz testing.
+The primary goal of this testing is to ensure the code is error-proof and, most importantly, **panic-proof**, directly addressing the "fail-closed" concern.
+*   **Leveraging Existing E2E Test Coverage:** Existing end-to-end (e2e) testing infrastructure will provide an additional layer of validation, helping to catch any unforeseen issues in a broader, integrated context.

 #### Risk: we get hundreds of PRs from people migrating fields and can't review them all.